 Humans of Healthcare is a podcast show for University of Leeds students and senior staff in healthcare to talk about the challenges they have encountered and how they have dealt with them.
 The aim of this is to highlight that all of us can have challenges throughout our life and it is normal.
 In healthcare there is no need to hide these issues and it is good to talk about them with colleagues, friends and professionals if required.
 Through this we hope to dispel the myth that students and senior staff in healthcare settings have to be super heroes, and that like everyone else they need to look after their physical and mental health.

-Amelia is a second year Medical Sciences student at the University of Leeds.
+Amelia is a third year Medical Sciences student at the University of Leeds.
 She works as a Clinical Support Worker and volunteer within the cardiology and paediatric departments at the Leeds Teaching Hospitals.
 She has also spent time shadowing the cardiology and congenital cardiac surgery teams at the Leeds General Infirmary.

 As well as the Humans of Healthcare podcast, she has also recorded podcasts for the Wharfedale, Airedale and Craven GP association and is currently involved in writing articles for Heart Research UK and the British Journal of Cardiac Nursing.
 Amelia plans on pursuing a medical degree and specialising in congenital cardiology.